 Be mindful of the protein you eat.

-Experts have said that too much protein high in sodium in our diets can create a good environment for kidney stones to develop, which affects the overall health of our kidneys.
+Experts have said that too much protein and high sodium in our diets can create a good environment for kidney stones to develop, which affects the overall health of our kidneys.
 Some good options for protein are low-sodium canned meat, tuna, salmon, turkey, chicken, dried peas and beans, shelf-stable tofu, unsalted nut butter, and unsalted nuts and seeds.

 Get enough sleep.